A Travel Price Comparison for Families, Couples, and Backpackers Heraklion vs. Rome for Attractions, Food, Nightlife, and Backpackers

 People visit Rome because there is so much to do.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

-You'll find museums and nightlife around the bustling destination of Heraklion.
+You'll find museums and nightlife around the historic destination of Heraklion.
 This city offers something for everyone.
 It's a great spot for a beach vacation.
 Five days is plenty of time to see everything, even with extra days to spare.

 People visit Rome because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

-The accessible city of Heraklion offers nightlife and food.
+The historic city of Heraklion offers nightlife and food.
 You'll find plenty of activities on the beach.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Rome is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Rome, one week is sufficent for most.
 It will give you the chance to have new experiences.